Skip to main content

 Roshi (Flatbread)

-Roshi is a thin, unleavened flatbread, a staple in Maldivian cuisine.
-Similar to Indian roti or chapati, roshi is made from flour, water, and salt, cooked on a hot griddle.
-It's a versatile accompaniment to various dishes, often used to scoop up curries, mas huni, or enjoyed with grilled fish.
-Roshi is a ubiquitous part of Maldivian meals, found in every household and restaurant across the islands.
+Roshi is a thin unleavened flatbread and a Maldivian staple.
+Like Indian roti or chapati, it's just flour, water, and salt cooked on a hot griddle.
+It goes with almost anything, used to scoop up curry or mas huni or eaten alongside grilled fish.
+You'll find it in every household and restaurant across the islands.

 Kulhi boakibaa (Fish Cake)